Starlink: Mali War and War in the Sahel

+Iran 2026 war

+During the 2026 Iran conflict, tensions emerged between the United States Department of Defense and SpaceX over the pricing of Starlink services used for military drone operations.
+SpaceX argued that LUCAS drones were operating under conditions consistent with Starlink's aviation-tier service, while Pentagon officials maintained that the pricing had been intended for aircraft rather than short-duration kamikaze drones.The dispute later resulted in the Pentagon agreeing to higher pricing terms, increasing the communications cost associated with each LUCAS drone.
+Discussions also expanded to the potential use of Starlink Direct-to-Cell services in Iran during internet shutdowns affecting civilian communications.

+The Telegraph later reported that Elon Musk accused the Pentagon of violating Starlink's civilian-use agreements by using the network to support armed drone operations during the conflict.

 Criminal

-The Associated Press reported in 2023 that Brazilian organized criminal groups were making heavy use of Starlink in exploiting remote regions of the Amazon rainforest.
+In 2023 that Brazilian organized criminal groups were making heavy use of Starlink in exploiting remote regions of the Amazon rainforest.

-According to Wired and the BBC, Starlink supplies key support to scam centers in Southeast Asia with "criminals running multi-billion-dollar empires across Southeast Asia appear to be widely using the satellite internet network."
+In February 2025, Wired and the BBC reported that Starlink is a key connectivity option for scam centers in Southeast Asia with "criminals running multi-billion-dollar empires across Southeast Asia appear to be widely using the satellite internet network."
 Wired identified more than one hundred Starlink devices in use at just one center, KK Park in Myanmar.
-SpaceX eventually announced on October 22, 2025, that access to at least 2,500 Starlink devices used in Myanmar scamming centers were cut off.
+SpaceX announced in October 2025, that access to at least 2,500 Starlink devices used in Myanmar scamming centers was cut off.

-Starlink's global satellite internet service has emerged as a significant security concern for nation-states, as it operates independently of local infrastructure and often without governmental approval.
-In India, during the Manipur conflict, militant groups reportedly used smuggled Starlink devices to bypass government-imposed internet shutdowns.
+Iran

 In Iran, Elon Musk personally announced the activation of Starlink in 2022 after the Iranian government blocked the internet to suppress the spread of anti-government protests, enabling citizens to regain uncensored access.
 These cases illustrate the difficulty governments face in controlling unauthorized satellite communications within their borders.
 The decentralized and autonomous nature of Starlink's operations presents a growing challenge to national sovereignty and cybersecurity enforcement.

+Likewise during the internet blackout amidst the 2025–2026 Iranian protests, Starlink was activated in Iran.
+However, by January 11, the Iranian government shut down Starlink internet connectivity for the first time.
+The jamming and shut down led to varying degrees of success, with users occasionally being able to circumvent the censorship amidst the security forces also seizing satellite dishes to block any external access.
+The State Department had given SpaceX sanctions exemption to enable Starlink services in Iran, and NGOs including Holistic Resilience and ASL19 had assisted in smuggling terminals into Iran.
+The New York Times reported that the Iranian authorities had used GPS spoofing, causing many of the estimated 50,000 Starlink terminals to not operate.